nasuha02/E-Portfolio-Individu/https:/career-development-plan.md

 - Python
 - GitHub
+- Linux
 - Wireshark
 - Mailvelope
+- Visual Studio Code
 - HTML, CSS, and JavaScript

-I also want to learn secure coding techniques to prevent vulnerabilities such as SQL injection, cross-site scripting, and unauthorized access in web applications.
+I want to strengthen my programming, secure coding, and web development skills using these technologies.
+I also plan to learn how to prevent common web vulnerabilities such as SQL injection, cross-site scripting, and unauthorized access in web applications.

+In addition, I want to improve my understanding of secure communication and network analysis through tools such as Mailvelope and Wireshark.

 ---